Fort Smith sedition trial: Aftermath

 Many white supremacists celebrated the verdict, with Beam stating "ZOG has suffered a terrible defeat here today".
-Six of the defendants remained incarcerated on other charges.
+Nevertheless, six of the defendants remained incarcerated on other charges.
 Snell remained on death row, whereas Barnhill, Lane, McBrearty, Pierce, and Scutari still had to serve lengthy prison sentences.
-Lane and Pierce died in prison in 2007 and 2010, respectively, while Scutari remains incarcerated.
-He is scheduled for release in 2025.
+McBrearty was released from prison on July 3, 1995, and died on December 6, 2000.
+Lane and Pierce died in prison in 2007 and 2010, respectively, while Scutari remains incarcerated, and is scheduled for release in 2025.
 Barnhill was released from prison on April 24, 2008.

 Glenn Miller would kill three people in two shootings at Jewish community centers in Overland Park, Kansas on April 13, 2014.
 In 2015, he was sentenced to death for these murders.
 He died on death row in 2021.

-Snell was executed by lethal injection in Arkansas on April 19, 1995.
+Snell, 64, was executed by lethal injection in Arkansas on April 19, 1995.
 He was executed on the same day the Alfred P. Murrah Federal Building was bombed in Oklahoma City.
 Snell, Ellison, and another CSA member had previously plotted to bomb the Murrah building in 1983.
 Some conspiracy theorists and former members of the CSA, including Ellison's second-in-command Kerry Noble, alleged that the Oklahoma City Bombing was meant to coincide with Snell's execution.
 An Arkansas prison official reported that Snell laughed while watching news of the bombing in the hours prior to his execution.
 Noble also alleged that the bombing was a continuation of The Order's war.